Employee on a Fixed-Term Contract (CDD)

 The Professional Training Contract

-This employment contract is based on the principle ofwork-study programs; it enables participants to obtain a professional qualification or to supplement their initial training with an additional qualification in order to qualify for a specific position within the company.
+An employment contract based on the principle ofwork-study programs, it enables participants to acquire a professional qualification or to supplement their initial training with an additional qualification in order to qualify for a specific position within the company.

 Audiences

-• Young people between the ages of 16 and 25 who have completed their initial training
+• Young people between the ages of 16 and 25 to complete their initial training

 • Job seekers aged 26 and older

-• Recipients of the Active Solidarity Income (RSA), the Specific Solidarity Allowance (ASS), or the Allowance for Disabled Adults (AAH)
+• Recipients of the Active Solidarity Income (RSA), the Specific Solidarity Allowance (ASS), or the Allowance for Adults with Disabilities (AAH)

-• Individuals who have benefited from a subsidized employment contract (Single Integration Contract – CUI)
+• People who have benefited from a subsidized contract (Single Integration Contract—CUI)

-All private-sector employers required to contribute to the funding of continuing vocational training, with the exception of the federal government, state and local governments, and their public administrative agencies.
+All private-sector employers required to contribute to the funding of continuing vocational training, with the exception of the government, local authorities, and their public administrative agencies.

 Public industrial and commercial entities(such as the RATP, URSSAF, and the National Forestry Office) that are required to fund continuing vocational training, as well as maritime shipping companies, may enter into professional training contracts.